-It is quite normal to make mistakes when starting a business.
-However, some mistakes may waste your time and money.
-Here we discuss 4 common mistakes made by start-ups so that you can see they are quite easy to avoid.
+It is entirely reasonable to make mistakes when starting a business.
+However, some errors may waste your time and money.
+Here we discuss four common mistakes made by start-ups so that you can see they are quite easy to avoid.

 The State Where Business Will Be Started

-The biggest advantage of starting a business in Delaware is that it holds the most powerful and up-to-date corporate law system.
-Therefore, Delaware also holds the most effective property protection system among all 50 states in the US.
-Basically, the State of Delaware puts a strict wall between your business entity and personal properties.
-So, you never risk your personal properties by starting your business in Delaware.
+The most significant advantage of starting a business in Delaware is that it holds the most powerful and up-to-date corporate law system.
+Therefore, Delaware also contains the most useful property protection system among all 50 states in the US.
+The State of Delaware puts a strict wall between your business entity and personal properties.
+So, you never risk your private properties by starting your business in Delaware.

-Sometimes, the mistake of starting your business in another state can be solved just by changing the state.
-However, some states do not allow such changes, which makes you get stuck in the state you started your business.
-Leaving everything behind and starting another business from the beginning can also be time-wasting and quite expensive.
+Sometimes, the mistake of starting your business in another state can be solved just by changing the rule.
+However, some states do not allow such changes, which makes you get stuck in the country you started your business.
+Leaving everything behind and starting another company from the beginning can also be time-consuming and quite expensive.
 So, we recommend you to think it through beforehand and solve this problem by starting your business in Delaware in the first place.

 Type of Business

-Choosing the business type wrongly is another common mistake.
+Choosing the wrong business type is another common mistake.
 A start-up with the intention of collecting capital starts a C-Corporation usually (you can find more information about C Corporations through articles in our website).
-In such situations of collecting capital, starting an LLC or another company type with no purpose of income contrasts with the basic aim of your business.
+In such situations of raising money, starting an LLC or another company type with no purpose of income contrasts with the fundamental aim of your business.
 (You can find more information about company types through other articles in our website.)

-In such situations like holding a personal/private property, however, the best choice is an LLC. business.
+In such situations like holding personal/private property, however, the best choice is an LLC.
+Business.

 The type of business should be considered carefully before starting a business.
 So, do not hesitate to ask for help!